Copyright © 2006 - Sébastien Aperghis-Tramoni

 method in simpler API, but they are usually problematic when one wants

 to use more than one connection.
-Hence his module DBIx::Roles
+Hence his module DBIx::Roles, which

 he presents as "one hack to rule them all".